ohleck/gnuradio-gfsk-codec/README.md

 ## Installation

 - Dependencies installation.
 In a Debian-like distribution, these dependencies can be installed with the command: (tested on Ubuntu 18.04 x64)
-`sudo apt install gnuradio gr-osmosdr libgtkmm-3.0-1v5`
+`sudo apt install gnuradio gr-osmosdr`